BayernMuller/vibra/readme.md

 * vibra depends on the following libraries:
     * [libcurl](https://curl.se/libcurl/): To send HTTP requests to the Shazam API.
     * [libfftw3](http://www.fftw.org/): To calculate the Fast Fourier Transform.
+    * (Optional) [FFmpeg](https://ffmpeg.org/): To decode audio files other than WAV. (e.g., MP3, FLAC, etc.)
+        * If you want to want recognize non-WAV files, you need to install FFmpeg on your system.

 #### Build
 * Clone repository **recursively** to include submodules.